Configure Password Safe Access Policies

 - If applicable, select an address from the X-Forwarded-For list.
 This field is an allowed value of X-Forwarded-For header, which was added by an F5 load balancer or proxy.
 It uses address groups to verify if the IP address is to be in that list.
 The URL and named host will be ignored.
 If the X-Forwarded-For field has a value of Any, then no X-Forwarded-For header is required or verified.
 In the case where it is configured, the X-Forwarded-For header is required and its value should be in the list of IPs in the address group.

-- Select the type of access that you are permitting: View Password, RDP, SSH, or Application.
+- Select the type of access to permit: View Password, RDP, SSH, or Application.

 - For each type of access selected, configure the parameters as required.
 Descriptions for each parameter are as follows: